 In addition to 2 restaurants (including Michelin-starred Japanese cuisine at Mizuki), there’s a fitness center and a spa featuring a 65-foot indoor pool and dry sauna.
 The complimentary on-site activities, however, are where this property truly shines, from origami workshops to local hikes to biking tours to nearby shrines.

 Staying at this property is an incredible way to experience Kyoto, and prices reflect that.
-Cash rates are known to exceed $1,000 per night for a standard room, which makes an award stay —even at the highest range of 70,000 to 100,000 Marriott Bonvoy points per night — incredibly worth it.
+Cash rates are known to exceed $1,000 per night for a standard room, which makes an award stay —even at the highest range of 70,000 to 100,000 Marriott Bonvoy points per night (on average) — incredibly worth it.

 Western Australia’s remote capital was never a stop on the tourist circuit until a wave of big-name hotel debuts began opening up the city like never before.
 Among the newcomers is the sleek and stylish Ritz-Carlton, Perth, which makes a strong case for journeying to the other side of the continent.